lightbend/lightbend-orchestration-docs/src/main/paradox/building.md

 sbt> docker:publishLocal
 ```

 > Using [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/)?
 Be sure to run `eval $(minikube docker-env)` prior to launching SBT.
 This will ensure that the images are built inside your Minikube cluster without having to use a registry. `docker images` from within the same shell can help you inspect the images you've built.
+When you need your old environment, you can get it back with `eval $(minikube docker-env -u)`.

 ### Publishing to a Docker Registry